thomaspernet/research-phd/README.md

 ## Findings

-- Role of productive structure on FDI inflow
+### Role of productive structure on FDI inflow

+(more [information](https://dynalist.io/d/o8RPy5asVhNW70rVLysTKo4t) about the strategy)

   - Region that have succeeded to build sophisticated industries enjoy larger amount of FDI
   - Complexity is stable at .29, significant at 1 percent across all column
+    - marginal impact : a 10% increase in complexity leads to 30% increase of the likelihood for an average investor
   - Agglomeration effect are found positive, very significant and same order of magnitude as in the literature
   - Firms have strong incentive to invest in city with favorable industrial policy

 <img src="https://dynalist.io/u/wFzZwD65NnC27KzONC23D3Ye" >

-- Valuable for the policy maker: sector specific
+### Sector specific

   - Target processing trade sector has no effect on FDI
   - Target innovative sectors is fundamental to bring more FDI